tmr08c/tmr08c.github.io/content/blog/2021-gratitude/index.md

 ## First attempt - `Org Element`

-As you may guess from the project name, `org-roam` it is based on the popular Emacs package, [Org Mode](https://orgmode.org/).
-Org Mode works with `.org` files which use a "highly flexible structured plain text file format."
+As you may guess from the project name, `org-roam` it is based on the popular Emacs package, [Org mode](https://orgmode.org/).
+Org mode works with `.org` files which use a "highly flexible structured plain text file format."
 If you are familiar with [markdown](https://daringfireball.net/projects/markdown/) Org formatting should look familiar.

 Because Org files can be structured (different heading levels, lists, etc.) and my daily files followed a template, I thought I would be able to lean on existing functionality from Org to extract the data I need.